 Manipulative tactics that some recruiters will use on you

-- No signed contract – Have you ever noticed that there are 3 or 4 positions on the internet that look very similar?
+Have you ever noticed that there are 3 or 4 positions on the internet that look very similar?
 That’s because many companies will use multiple recruiting firms in an effort to get a bigger pool of candidates to choose from.
-The best candidate tactic is used when a recruiter doesn’t have a signed agreement with a company to work on a position but wants to gain access to the role.
+The best candidate tactic is when a recruiter doesn’t have a signed agreement with a company to work on a position but wants to gain access to the role.
 You’ll get a call about an amazing opportunity, told that you’ll be submitted but then days go by and you don’t hear a word.
 The recruiter won’t return your phone call.
 Unfortunately, you lose because they submitted your resume and “own” you now.
 You can’t apply independently, you can’t have an approved recruiter submit you – you lose.
-Solution: During the very first call with the recruiter ask if they have a signed agreement with the company for this position.
+Solution: During the very first call with the recruiter ask if they have a signed agreement for this position.
 If no, then walk away.

 There are a lot of good recruiters out there – and they are very busy with positions to fill.
 As long as you are an informed candidate you’ll likely have a positive experience.
 For more information on how to navigate your job search visit us here!